Seattle-Computing-Resourcing/scr-learning/index.md

     details: Exercises are provided, each with their own solution.
   - title: Many Applications
     details: C++, Python, and Java can be used in USACO, Leetcode, AP CS, etc.
+  - title: Competitions
+    details: Show off your skills in competitions hosted by SCR.
 ---